obeli-sk/obelisk/README.md

 * Limits on insertion of pending tasks or an eviction strategy like killing the oldest pending tasks.
 * Labels restricting workflows/activities to executors
 * ErrId that is passed back to parent, error detail
+* Ability to run activities in any language using an RPC protocol

 # Building